 An elegant boutique hotel with a waterfront view, TUVE Hotel is set behind Causeway Bay, and housed in an awe-inspiring combination of white marble and galvanized steel on the exterior.
 You’ll absolute love the minimalist rooms, done up in either wooden panels or shab-chic concrete and puzzle-box furnishings.

-The entire hotel exudes a moody yet upbeat ambience, offset by warm lighting and pillowy-soft beds in the guest rooms.
-Each room at TUVE Hotel is inspired by industrial and rustic designs, promising bright, open interiors, gorgeous views of the skyline and the promise of a quiet escape from the traffic-noise outside.
-Besides free Wi-Fi, the rooms come with a 40″ flatscreen TV, Bluetooth speakers and other perks like a coffee maker, tea set, gourmet snacks, and a complimentary minibar.
+The entire hotel exudes a moody yet upbeat ambiance, offset by warm lighting and pillowy-soft beds in the guest rooms.
+Each room at TUVE Hotel is inspired by industrial and rustic designs, promising bright, open interiors, gorgeous views of the skyline, and the promise of a quiet escape from the traffic-noise outside.
+Besides free Wi-Fi, the rooms come with a 40″ flatscreen TV, Bluetooth speakers, and other perks like a coffee maker, tea set, gourmet snacks, and a complimentary minibar.

 Address: 55 Hennessy Road, Wan Chai, Hong Kong